SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/parser-and-templates/reply-template.md

 ---
+title: crmscript_reply_template
-title: Reply templates
+description: Reply templates
-uid: crmscript_reply_template
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Reply templates

 A *reply template* is a blueprint for an email.
 It consists of regular text and template variables.